pennie26/pennie26.github.io/_posts/2026/05/31/2026-07-14-anime-recommendations.md

 (she is a super beautiful character, so check her out)

-And while she thought her life is going to be normal, she was constantly being pulled into solving mysteries by the handsome eunuch Jinshi.
+And while Maomao thought her life is going to be normal, she was constantly being pulled into solving mysteries by the handsome eunuch Jinshi.

 The characters in this story are well built and there are a variety of characters.
 From the handsome Jinshi to the Emperor, even Concubine Loulan, and of course, our precious Maomao.
 They all have different perspectives and different ways of doing things.
 It honestly amused me how such different personalities could hang out together so happily.
-Ah, how much I hope for a friendship like that.

 I really love the character's banter.
 It still have the respectful end to it, but it isn't too stiff or too formal.
 I think the author did a great job in building dialogues and conversations.

 When I first started watching, I nearly crashed about because someone was being annoying.
 But it was fun, watching the mystery unfold.
-I nearly solved one mystery by myself, and I was so proud.
+It is not predictable, and it certainly is not boring either.

+Season 3 is coming out on October 2nd 2026, and the movie is coming out in December.

 ---

 Overall, this is an amazing anime, and I can say this is my favourite anime of all the anime I have watched.
-It's perfect if you love mysteries, if you love the theme of princesses and princes, and also perfect if you're looking for a romance that IS cringe (well, there are some cringey scenes, but *cough* trust me, it will get real good).
+It's perfect if you love mysteries, if you love the theme of princesses and princes, and also perfect if you're looking for a romance that IS a bit cringe (well, there are some cringey scenes, but *cough* trust me, it will get real good).

 ---